Commitments that survive a timezone crossing.

 A Slack message shares information.
 It can be missed, scrolled past, misread, or never found again.
 A declaration creates a record.
 When an engineer writes a wrap — what shipped, what's blocked, who owns the next action, when they're back — they're not sending a note.
 They're making a structured commitment to the record.
 It's closer to a git commit than a Slack message — selective, intentional, and permanent.
 You choose what goes in.
 That record is typed, validated, timestamped, and queryable.
 StandIn's AI can answer from it.
 An auditor can cite it.
 A successor can act on it.
 The commitment survives the person going offline.

-The system that refuses is the system you can trust
+The system that refuses is the system you can trust.

 Most AI tools are optimized to answer.
 StandIn is optimized to be right.
-The difference: when an AI fills a gap with inference, it produces a confident answer that might be wrong.
+The difference matters: when an AI fills a gap with inference, it produces a confident answer that might be wrong.
 In distributed engineering, a confident wrong answer about who can approve a deployment costs hours.
 StandIn refuses any question it can't answer from declared state.
 That silence is information.
 It tells you the state hasn't been declared — and you know what to do about that.

 "Silence is not a failure mode.
 Confident wrong answers are."

-This is not a standup bot
+This is not a standup bot.

 Standup bots ask what you did yesterday.
 StandIn records what you declared — and makes that declaration queryable, auditable, and binding.
 Standup bots produce output that gets read once and forgotten.
 StandIn produces records that survive.
 The outputs of a standup bot are messages.
 The outputs of StandIn are commitments.
 If you're comparing StandIn to standup bots, you're comparing the wrong things.